tinoji/vsts-task-gitProxy/README.md

 1. Install [vsts cli commannd](https://github.com/Microsoft/tfs-cli) and log in to your VSTS account.

 1. Upload a task to your account.
-Task path is `vsts-task-gitProxy/task`
     ```
     cd vsts-task-gitProxy/task
     tfx build tasks upload